Sophie Treadwell: Later years

-In the 1950s and 60's Treadwell turned to writing mostly fiction in the form of short stories and novels, which may be influenced by the lack of success from her Broadway ventures.
+In the 1950s and 60s, Treadwell turned to writing mostly fiction in the form of short stories and novels, which may be influenced by the lack of success from her Broadway ventures.
 Treadwell lived for a time as an expatriate in Vienna, Austria as well as in Torremolinos in Southern Spain.
-When Sophie returned to the U.S. she lived in Newton, Connecticut, but also spent time in Mexico and Stockton.
+When Sophie returned to the U.S. she lived in Newtown, Connecticut and spent time in Mexico and Stockton.
 In 1949, Treadwell adopted a young German boy, whom she named William.
-Sophie retired in the mid-60s to Tucson, Arizona where she spent her final years.
+She retired in the mid-60s to Tucson, Arizona, where she spent her final years.
 After a brief hospital stay, Treadwell died on February 20, 1970.

 Plays and novels

 Treadwell is credited with writing at least 39 plays, numerous serials and journalistic articles, short stories, and several novels.
 The subjects of her writings are as diverse as the mediums she was writing in.
-Many of Treadwell's works are difficult to obtain and the majority of her plays have not previously been produced.
+Many of Treadwell's works are difficult to obtain and only seven of her plays have ever been produced.

 Many of Treadwell's plays follow the traditional late nineteenth century well-made play structure, but some share the more modern style and feminist concerns Treadwell is known for, including her often anthologized Machinal.
 Although Treadwell's plays primarily feature lead female characters, the women presented vary greatly in their behavior, beliefs, and social status.
 Some of Treadwell's plays contain hints of autobiography from Treadwell's heritage to her extra-marital affair.
 Below is a chronological chart of her known works.

 Plays and novels

 Journalism

 Treadwell's first job as a journalist was with the San Francisco Bulletin, where she was hired in 1908 as a feature writer and theatre critic.
 She interviewed celebrities, such as Jack London, and covered several high-profile murder trials.
 Later, when living in New York, Treadwell covered the murder trials of Ruth Snyder and Judd Gray whose stories influenced subsequent plays.
 Treadwell also wrote two popular serial stories for the Bulletin, one based on Treadwell's under cover research about charity available to women in need for which Treadwell disguised herself as a homeless prostitute, the other was a fiction titled How I Got My Husband and How I Lost Him which provided the source material for her later play Sympathy.

 Treadwell traveled to France to cover the First World War; she was the only female foreign correspondent writing from overseas at that time, accredited by the State Department.
 Because Treadwell was not permitted access to the front lines, she volunteered as a nurse and focused her writing on the effect the war was having on the women in Europe.
-In 1915, Harper's Weekly published her feature Women in Black.
+In 1915, Harper's Weekly published her feature "Women in Black".